mittell/mittell/README.md

 </div>

-- :japanese_castle: I reside in Nagoya, arriving on and currently holding a Dependant Visa.
+- :japanese_castle: I reside in Nagoya, arriving at the end of 2021 and currently holding a Dependant Visa.
-- :office: Looking for Full-Time opportunities and a Working Visa Sponsorship.
+- :office: I'm looking for a Full-Time role and an opportunity to get a Working Visa Sponsorship.
-- :computer: I'm available to travel between Tokyo and Osaka, and able to work remotely.
+- :computer: I'm available to travel from Nagoya to Tokyo and Osaka, or anywhere in between, and I'm also available to work remotely.
 - :mortar_board: I hold a Bachelor's in Computer Game Development (BSc), and a Master's in Drone Technology and Applications (MSc).
-- :wrench: I have 6+ years experience working in a variety of development roles, my main focus being Back-End Development.
-- :question: I enjoy working with teams and coordinating with Designers, Developers, DevOps, Testers, Stakeholders, Clients.
-- :satisfied: Passionate about working with people, building teams, and creating tools to help people do the best work they can!
-- :japanese_ogre: Something random!

 ---